Key takeaway

 Inhance states that its containers will retain RIC #2 classification, but the recyclability label in California depends on real-world infrastructure and processing, which are under pressure from the presence of fluorinated plastics.

-PFAS in the Recycling Stream: Industry-Wide Implications
+PFAS In The Recycling Stream: Industry-Wide Implications

 PFAS chemicals are under increasing global scrutiny due to their environmental persistence and links to adverse health effects.
 Recyclers fear that contamination from fluorinated packaging could jeopardise the integrity of recycling streams and raise liability concerns.
 This has prompted APR’s pre-emptive action to safeguard recyclability standards and align with anticipated state and federal policy shifts.